XiaoxuYangLab/Human_DRG_SG/Analysis/Simulate_starting_population/README.md

 ### Simulate the potential progenitor cell population based on variants that are specific to sample groups

 We assume variants specific to sample groups are 0 positive in the comparing group, when the split occurred, only one cell was carrying the variant.
+Clustered variants that reflected clustering events from passenger mutations.
+Performance with and without those cluster is compared.

+### Plotting for the simulation results

+Codes for plotting the summarized result of the simulations are provided [here](https://github.com/shishenyxx/Human_DRG_SG/blob/main/Analysis/Simulate_starting_population/Plotting_for_simulations.R)